josephadeabah/ppay/README.md

 - **Employer Resistance:** Some companies may resist changes to their pay structures due to increased costs.
 - **Implementation Complexity:** Developing and maintaining these platforms requires significant resources and collaboration.

-By addressing these challenges and leveraging technology, these solutions can drive meaningful change towards wage equity in the globally.
+We're using this platform to address these challenges.
+The solutions can drive meaningful change towards wage equity globally.

 Building a software platform to address geographic pay discrimination involves multiple actors, each with specific roles and relationships.
 Here are the key actors and their relationships:

-### 1. **Users/Software Developers**
+### 1. **Users**
 - **Role:**
   - Provide data on their wages, job descriptions, and locations.
   - Use the platform to compare wages, negotiate fair pay, and access resources.